 Shiyi Li

-”Dr. Mondal is not only a brilliant scientist but also a kind and compassionate mentor.
-His humility and approachability make us a pleasure to work with.
-His lab is very productive, and he is very patient and willing to guide me through challenging research problems, I have made a lot of progress since I joined his lab.
-I really
+”Dr. Mondal is a brilliant scientist and a compassionate mentor.
+His humility and approachability make him a pleasure to work with.
+His lab is productive, and he willing to guide me through challenging research problems.
+I have made a lot of progress since I joined his lab and appreciate that I can work in this amazing lab.”

 Katherine Nordick, M.D.

-Dr. Katherine Nordick is a medical resident currently working in the Mondal Lab.
+Dr. Katherine Nordick is a medical resident currently works in the Mondal Lab.
 She earned an MD from Creighton University School of Medicine in Omaha, Nebraska, and ended up matching into the General Surgery Research Track at Baylor.
 Her focus in cardiothoracic surgery has been on mechanical circulatory support (MCS) and transplant, as well as minimally invasive cardiac surgery.
 Katie is actively involved in both new and ongoing cutting-edge basic and clinical translational research in human DCD heart transplantation, OCS devices, MCS, and robotic cardiac surgery.
 Her research aims to advance the field and contribute to the development of new techniques and technologies.

 ”Dr. Mondal has extensive basic and clinical translational research experience in cardiac surgery and has gotten me involved in a number of projects.
 He has been a dedicated mentor, and I am eager to continue to learn from his experience in conducting such research as part of the Mondal Lab team.”